-- The CAO should add a regular discussion item to the Corporate Leadership Team (CLT) meeting agenda to receive and discuss reporting from the Procurement Division regarding non-compliant procurement behaviour.
+- 1. The CAO should add a regular discussion item to the Corporate Leadership Team (CLT) meeting agenda to receive and discuss reporting from the Procurement Division regarding non-compliant procurement behaviour.
 CLT Members should subsequently follow-up with their direct reports on a timely basis to obtain explanations or correct exceptions identified in the reporting. - 2.
-Procurement and Strategic Acquisitions Division should conduct and distribute regular data analytical reports while leveraging existing reports such as the Monthly Incomplete er Report and Match Exception Report tion process: a. b. c.
-Procurement and Strategic Acquisitions compliant behaviour and report results quarterly basis to improve overall finand Procurement Division should generate summarizing non-compliant activities a Directors and Commissioners, Findings should also be sent along with Financial Specialists to improve transac Based on the ongoing analytics, Procu to Corporate Le cial stewardship regular transact nd submit these n a communicati ction support at adership Team (CLT) on a of local budget owners. ion exception reports reports to accountable on plan to the Program a departmental level, and regular communication/training to progr purchasing best practices are understo ram areas and c corporate-wide to ensure providi should continue to liaise with the Procurement ng functional and procedural procurement include receiving procurement trending ent guidance to g reports from P their client areas.
-This · itions Division, then following up with th Action Plan ie client area to • itions Division, then following up with the Action Plan Chief Administrative Officer (response 1) - • Action Plan Chief Administrative Officer (response 1) Director, Procurement & Strategic Acquisitions (response 2) address reported issues.
-Management Person(s) Action Plan Chief Administrative Officer (response 1) Director, Procurement & Strategic Acquisitions (response 2) e Completion address reported issues.
-2 a): March 2020
+Procurement and Strategic Acquisitions Division should conduct and distribute regular data analytical reports while leveraging existing reports such as the Monthly Incomplete

+Voucher Report and Match Exception Report to improve corporate compliance to the requisition process:

+- a.
+Procurement and Strategic Acquisitions Division should analyze trends for noncompliant behaviour and report results to Corporate Leadership Team (CLT) on a quarterly basis to improve overall financial stewardship of local budget owners. - b.
+Procurement Division should generate regular transaction exception reports summarizing non-compliant activities and submit these reports to accountable Directors and Commissioners, - c.
+Findings should also be sent along with a communication plan to the Program Financial Specialists to improve transaction support at a departmental level, and - d.
+Based on the ongoing analytics, Procurement Division should develop and deliver regular communication/training to program areas and corporate-wide to ensure purchasing best practices are understood and complied with. - 3.
+Program Financial Specialist within the Financial Management & Planning Division, should continue to liaise with the Procurement and Strategic Acquisitions Division by providing functional and procedural procurement guidance to their client areas.
+This should include receiving procurement trending reports from Procurement and Strategic Acquisitions Division, then following up with the client area to address reported issues.

+Management Action Plan Chief Administrative Officer (response 1) Person(s) Responsible Director, Procurement & Strategic Acquisitions (response 2) Completion Date 2 a): March 2020 2 b), c) and d): July 2020 Director, Financial Management & Planning/Deputy Treasurer Corporate Services (response 3)

-- the Procurement Bylaw. - 2. a) Procurement Advisory Committee (PAC) approved 2019/2020 Work Plan which considered the development of quarterly spend analytical reports for all acquisition types, to identify opportunities to leverage spend, thereby driving cost savings.
+- 1. CLT agrees with the recommendation and will ensure that non-compliance reports are brought to our attention on a regular and recurring basis.
+In addition, as CAO I will instruct all CLT members to communicate the analysis from the non-compliance reports to their staff to ensure all future transactions, regardless of dollar value, are compliant to the Procurement Bylaw. - 2. a) Procurement Advisory Committee (PAC) approved 2019/2020 Work Plan which considered the development of quarterly spend analytical reports for all acquisition types, to identify opportunities to leverage spend, thereby driving cost savings.
 In March 2020, Procurement will bring the first of these quarterly reports forward to PAC and findings will also be share/reported to CLT.
 Future reporting can certainly give due consideration to reporting instance on non-compliance with the By-law.

-2b) Procurement and Strategic Acquisitions Division will consider the feasibility (preparation/planning/resourcing) of broadening our analytical reporting to include an analysis of trends for non-compliant procurement activity for all requisition types.

-2c) and 2d) Procurement and Strategic Acquisitions will report any ensuing results to Corporate Leadership Team (CLT) and PFS Group quarterly (in alignment with PAC meetings).
-Additionally, a reporting format will be developed and ensuing communication plan which provides training derived from our assessment of trends emanating from data being analysed and/or best in class procurement practice.

-3. Program Financial Specialists (PFS) will continue to invite the Procurement Division leadership to the PFS team meetings to facilitate information sharing between Procurement Division and the client groups and to assist with the dissemination of Procurement initiatives and improvement to the client groups.
+- 2b) Procurement and Strategic Acquisitions Division will consider the feasibility (preparation/planning/resourcing) of broadening our analytical reporting to include an analysis of trends for non-compliant procurement activity for all requisition types. - 2c) and 2d) Procurement and Strategic Acquisitions will report any ensuing results to Corporate Leadership Team (CLT) and PFS Group quarterly (in alignment with PAC meetings).
+Additionally, a reporting format will be developed and ensuing communication plan which provides training derived from our assessment of trends emanating from data being analysed and/or best in class procurement practice. - 3.
+Program Financial Specialists (PFS) will continue to invite the Procurement Division leadership to the PFS team meetings to facilitate information sharing between Procurement Division and the client groups and to assist with the dissemination of Procurement initiatives and improvement to the client groups.
 Additionally the PFS will use this opportunity to engage the Procurement Division with feedback from the client groups regarding opportunities, risk etc